Thus are compared Xbox Series X, PS5 and the new Steam Machine: one surpasses the others.

 | Memory | 16 GB DDR5 + 8 GB GDDR6 (24 GB total) | 16 GB GDDR6 unified | 16 GB GDDR6 unified |

-Steam Machine Competes, but Xbox Series X Remains the GPU Reference
+Steam Machine Competes, but Xbox Series X Remains the GPU Leader

-The most striking aspect of the chart is how Valve has opted for a very fast Zen 4 CPU, which puts Steam Machine above the competition in terms of frequency, although not necessarily in terms of core count.
+The most striking aspect of the comparison is how Valve has opted for a very fast Zen 4 CPU, which puts Steam Machine ahead in terms of frequency, although not necessarily in the number of cores.
 However, when the comparison shifts to the GPU, Xbox Series X maintains its lead thanks to its 52 CUs, placing it ahead of PS5 and Steam Machine in terms of raw graphics capability.

-Valve compensates for this difference with a hybrid approach that combines PC and console elements: FSR, combined memory, and a compact thermal system inspired by Series X, which moves air vertically and maintains performance without issues.
+Valve compensates for this difference with a hybrid approach between PC and console: FSR, combined memory, and a compact thermal system inspired by Series X, which moves air vertically and maintains performance without issues.
 For a 16-centimeter cube, the proposal is more than notable.

 If the choice depends on graphics power, Xbox Series X remains ahead.
 If you’re looking for versatility and a compact format, Steam Machine plays in its own league.